project-forth-works/project-forth-works/Communication-Protocols/Wireless-Communication/Mesh-network/readme.md

 ## Node command interpreter

-Here is a complete list of the comans of the node command interpreter.
+Here is a complete list of the commands of the node command interpreter.
-It is also known as the handler within this code example.
+It is also known as *the handler* within this code example.

 |   Token    | Function          |
 | :--------: | ----------------- |